 For maximum convenience, you can rent a car in Iceland directly from the Keflavík Airport in Arrivals.
 You can also book ahead and reserve a rental car online before arriving.

-Travellers can also opt to rent a car in Reykjavík or other Icelandic towns.
+Travelers can also opt to rent a car in Reykjavík or other Icelandic towns.
 This doesn’t have to be a less convenient option either since transfers from the airport are available from varying companies.

-What to Do on a 10 Hour Layover in Iceland
+What to do on a 10 Hour Layover in Iceland

 While a short layover in Iceland gives you enough time to see some sights, adding a few extra hours or more opens up your itinerary to more Icelandic wonders.